googleapis/java-bigquery/README.md

 ## Quickstart

-If you are using Maven with [BOM][libraries-bom], add this to your pom.xml file:
+TESTING: If you are using Maven with [BOM][libraries-bom], add this to your pom.xml file:

 ```xml
 <!--  Using libraries-bom to manage versions.